2024 Scholarships - Columbia County | CampusReel

 2024 Columbia County Scholarships

 Columbia County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 55% of Columbia County residents in New York over the age of 25 have graduated with a professional degree - 14% have completed high school.
+Despite high costs, 26% of Columbia County residents in Pennsylvania over the age of 25 have graduated with a professional degree - 19% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Columbia County residents in New York will continue to need help paying for college.
-1,806 men and 1,741 women are enrolled in grades 9-12 while 2,164 men 1,202 women are currently undergraduates in college.
+It’s clear that Columbia County residents in Pennsylvania will continue to need help paying for college.
+1,580 men and 1,558 women are enrolled in grades 9-12 while 3,132 men 4,738 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Columbia County residents and can help pay for school in a variety of ways.
 Columbia County scholarships, whether they are exclusively available to Columbia County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Columbia County residents.

 How much total award money and scholarships are available for Columbia County residents?